 My tip is to invest in a water filter for your home.
 This way, when you are hydrating yourself, you are also eliminating any additional toxin load.

 Sadly, many water sources are filled with hidden toxins that are damaging to our health.
 The last thing you want to do is add more toxins to your body.
-I love the Berkey water filter and Aqausana, so I recommend checking those out.
+I love the Aqausana filter, so I recommend checking that out.